tugrul512bit/FastCollisionDetectionLib/README.md

 - - 290x speedup when half of AABBs are 10x further than each other [0-1] and [10-11]
 - Produced collision list does not contain duplicate pairs of collisions
 - Particle data is not touched, work done only on pointers internally
 - Currently it is adaptive, but needs optimizations on memory handling.
+- - On every cell-overflow, it stretches the cell to AABB of all particles and converts to a grid of 4x4x4 cells each with 4 capacity
 - Implementation of IParticle is an AABB (axis-aligned bounding box) model
 - - In user defined particle (box as example here), methods (getMinX/Y/Z and getMaxX/Y/Z)  must return AABB corners of the underlying user-particle